GEOS Utilities

 Example:

-# module import import Logger # logger instanciation logger :Logger.Logger = Logger.getLogger("My application") # logger use logger.debug("debug message") logger.info("info message") logger.warning("warning message") logger.error("error message") logger.critical("critical message")
+# module import import Logger # logger instantiation logger :Logger.Logger = Logger.getLogger("My application") # logger use logger.debug("debug message") logger.info("info message") logger.warning("warning message") logger.error("error message") logger.critical("critical message") logger.results("results message")

 - Parameters: